Dear Injurious Physician: Barbara Seaman and the Women's Health Movement

-My current book project is a history of the American women's health movement through the eyes of journalist, feminist, and movement founding mother Barbara Seaman.
+My current book project is a history of the American women's health movement through the eyes of science journalist and movement founding mother Barbara Seaman.

-My book brings together histories of feminism, medicine, and consumer activism, at a time when the lessons of the women's health movement are more relevant than ever.
+A biography of both an individual and a social movement, my book brings together histories of medicine, feminism, and consumer activism, at a time when the lessons of the women's health movement are more relevant than ever.